|Jiufen, as seen from SiaoCuKeng Ancient Footpath Trail|

 A City of SadnessIn 1989, as Taiwan was just entering its modern era of democracy, movie producer Hou Hsiao-Hsien used Jiufen as the setting for his famous movie "A city of sadness", the first movie to depict the 2-28 massacre and openly discuss the White Terror era of Taiwan (in which thousands of Taiwanese ere killed by the Kuomintang / Chinese Nationalist Party government under Chiang Kai Shek - see 2-28 Peace Memorial Museum).
 It was the first Taiwanese film to win the Golden Lion Award at the Venice Film Festival.
 This triggered a revival of the area, as Taiwanese began to flock to Jiufen for a taste of old Taiwan.

-It's widely believed that in 2001 Japanese film producer Hayao Miyazaki was inspired by Jiufen in his production of the movie Spirited Away (千と千尋の神隠し), about a ten year old girl who is whisked away to the spirit world, and her trials and tribulations in trying to return to the physical world.
+It's widely believed that in 2001 Japanese film producer Hayao Miyazaki was inspired by Jiufen in his production of the coming-of-age movie Spirited Away (千と千尋の神隠し), about a ten year old girl who is whisked away to the spirit world, where she is forced to work for a bathhouse which serves kami (spirits) so that she and he parents can return to the physical world.
 As an animae (cartoon) film there was of course no actual filming involved, but Jiufen (along with other places in Japan) is said to have contributed much of the inspiration behind the depiction of the spirit world, with many scenes from the film apparently very similar to Jiufen.
 Some enthusiasts have tried (somewhat successfully) to match their photos of Jiufen with screenshots of the film.
-However, there's little evidence to back this up claim, or even whether or not Mr Miyazaki ever visited Jiufen.
-It may simply be a legend stemming from the apparently similar appearance between Amei's Teahouse and Yubaba (the bathhouse).
-Whatever Jiufen's connection, if any, to Japan's most successful film ever (which attracted more viewers than the Titanic) Japanese tourists flock to Jiufen to photograph Amei's tea house, and seem to almost feel as if they themselves have been spirited away into the world of the movie in being there.
+However, there's little evidence to back this up claim, or even that Miyazaki even visited Jiufen.
+It may simply be a legend stemming from the apparently similar appearance between Amei's Teahouse and Yubaba (the bathhouse from the film).
+Whatever Jiufen's connection -- if any -- to Japan's most successful film of all time (which attracted more viewers than the Titanic) Japanese tourists flock to Jiufen to photograph Amei's tea house, and seem to almost feel as if they themselves have been spirited away into the world of the movie in being there.
 Every Japanese tourist and student I've met in Japan has either been there or been planning to; around the old street one hears more Japanese than Chinese.
+It's also becomming increasingly popular with tourists from Korea and Hong Kong.

 |Jiufen Old Street shops|